Newborn Services at our Oxford Road Campus is made up of 9 rooms providing different levels of care to your baby.

 - The Critical Care Matron – this role is the operational management of intensive care and high dependency care.
 She is a clinical expert and will ensure that appropriate nursing expertise is delivered to all neonates.
 She provides professional leadership to the Advanced Practitioners and oversees the development of enhanced and advanced practice.

 - Continuing Care Matron – this role has responsibility for neonatal continuing care.
 This includes: low dependency care, transitional care (including advising on the care of neonates on the postnatal wards), community and outreach services, safeguarding and liaison with midwifery services internally and regionally.
 She provides a liaison role for families where birth is planned to take place in Saint Mary’s and in preparation for discharge or transfer.
-She is the safeguarding lead for the Newborn service.
+She is the education lead for the Newborn service and oversees infant feeding, FiCare, developmental care, bereavement, pathway co-ordinators, the family care team, education and training and implementation of the Quality Improvement Programme.

-Other nursing staff including Senior Sisters, Pathway Co-ordinator, Junior Sisters, Staff Nurses and Nursery Nurses)
+Other nursing staff including Senior Sisters/ Charge Nurse, Pathway Co-ordinator, Junior Sisters/ Charge Nurse, Staff Nurses and Nursery Nurses

 Student Nurses and Midwives

-A student nurse/midwife must follow the instructions of her clinical mentor.
+A student nurse/midwife must follow the instructions of her clinical supervisor.
 Working at the Trust offers a chance for a student nurse/midwife to practice what she has learned in University.

 Students apply their knowledge and skills in the care of infants and their families under the guidance of a mentor and/or preceptor.
-The student’s behaviour should reflect the values and behaviours of Central Manchester University Hospitals NHS Foundation Trust at all times.
-Policies and guidelines for clinical placements must be adhered to and students must follow the values and behaviours of the Trust which are: Pride, Dignity, Empathy, Respect, Compassion and Consideration.
+The student’s behaviour should reflect the values and behaviours of Manchester University NHS Foundation Trust at all times.
+Policies and guidelines for clinical placements must be adhered to and students must follow the values and behaviours of the Trust which includes: Together Care Matters, Everyone Matters, Working Together, Dignity and Care and Open and Honest.

-The learning environment of the Neonatal Intensive Care Unit in which learners are placed is conducive to learning, in order to develop safe, competent, caring practitioners of the future.
+The learning environment of the Newborn Services in which learners are placed is conducive to learning, in order to develop safe, competent, caring practitioners of the future.

 The students’ experiences will provide them with valuable learning opportunities.